 Once you receive an offer from a buyer, it’s a good idea to work with an experienced real estate lawyer to finalize the sale.
-An attorney from The Law Offices of Matthew S. Evans, III LLC will protect your interests throughout the duration of the transaction.
+An attorney from The Evans Law LLC will protect your interests throughout the duration of the transaction.
 This includes:

 - Assistance with evaluating complicated offers such as those that come with numerous conditions placed on you as the seller